sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210310: updated HPKE/happykey code to match latest upstream OpenSSL (but HPKE/draft-07 is still the default build here for now)

 - 20210305: rebased with upstream (many, many changes so testing needed!).
 Some new warnings about deprecation, not yet fixed.
 Loading our PEM file was broken so added a new HPKE API to handle that better.